 Bedroom 2 with king-size double bed (5'), TV and en suite Bathroom with bath, fitted shower, WC and wash-basin

 Please note, mobile phone reception is limited and variable depending upon your network, however WiFi is available at Larch Barn.
-Access to Larch Barn is via single track roads with passing places. *A cot is not provided, bring your own travel cot.
+Access to Larch Barn is via single track roads with passing places.
+Other properties at this location: Hatway Hideaway (4849) *A cot is not provided, bring your own travel cot.

 - Dogs welcome (1 only)